 My family are a bit spread out so contact can be a bit sporadic.
 I recently spent five days with my parents who live in the town of Echuca in South Eastern Australia.

 My mother is concerned that none of her children live close enough to visit regularly (my younger brother is the closest – three hours away in Melbourne; my sister is in Perth – a four hour flight; and I’m in London – the other side of the world).

 I tried to explain that this was actually a credit to them both – that they had given us the confidence and sense of empowerment to make our own way in the world, secure that we had the love and support of our parents.

 ‘I want you home for Sunday lunch – not half-way around the world!’ she declared.

 Possibly the most intangible of the pillars of your life, ‘community’ is important in the sense that you need to feel some sense of engagement or connection with the world around you.

 That doesn’t necessarily mean saying ‘good morning’ to all of your neighbors, or volunteering at the local cat shelter, but it’s important to find something that’s meaningful for you – that you can commit to, invest in, and feel part of.

 I’ve become a bit obsessed with gay sports.
 It started with a tentative attempt to play water polo with London’s gay water polo team.
-I quickly realized that I’m not much good at water polo but I loved being part of a team, hanging out with people that I wouldn’t have otherwise met, feeling a real sense of camaraderie.
+I quickly realised that I’m not much good at water polo but I loved being part of a team, hanging out with people that I wouldn’t have otherwise met, feeling a real sense of camaraderie.